domfoo/bsys-labor/README.md

 # bsys-labor
-Aufgaben aus dem Labor in Betriebssysteme and der HTWG
+Aufgaben aus dem Labor in Betriebssysteme an der HTWG